Time for Loving

-Time for Loving (released in Italy as Sapore di mare) is a 1983 Italian comedy film directed by Carlo Vanzina.
+Time for Loving (released in Italy as Sapore di mare) is a 1983 Italian romantic comedy film directed by Carlo Vanzina.
 It obtained a great commercial success and launched a short-living subgenre of revival-nostalgic comedy films.
 It also generated a sequel, Sapore di mare 2 - Un anno dopo.
 For her performance in this film Virna Lisi won a David di Donatello for Best Supporting Actress and a Silver Ribbon in the same category.

 Plot summary

 The film is set in the Sixties, in the Tuscan beach of Forte dei Marmi.
 A group of young friends spends their holidays at the sea.
 One of them has a girlfriend, but she loves another man, while his brother is with a beautiful American girl, but he prefers another woman.
 Finally, a shy student falls in love with an older woman.
 The end of the movie is a fast-forward in which the same friends gather together after twenty years; however, they are sad because everything is different in their life.